Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains | Other Characters

 - Adaptational Wimp: In the books he was an exceptionally cunning agent of Mordor, who understood far more of Sauron's designs than someone in his position was supposed to, even knowing a great deal about the One Ring.
-In the film he's just a hungry old orc in Saruman's service.
+In the film, he's just a hungry old orc in Saruman's service.

 - The Determinator: Only being stepped on by Treebeard saves Merry and Pippin from him.
-Prior this, he chases them over some distance through Fangorn Forest despite being badly wounded.
+Prior to this, he chases them over some distance through Fangorn Forest despite being badly wounded.

 - Even Evil Has Standards: Doesn't participate in the Uruk-hai's cannibalism, instead continuing to focus on trying to eat some juicy Hobbit legs.
 Though this may just be Skewed Priorities.

 - Evil Old Folks: He's noticeably older than the other orcs accompanying Uglúk;s party.